-The General Assembly (GA): The GA is the central organ of the United Nations.
-The GA has been described as the nearest thing to a "parliament of mankind," as all Member States are Members of the GA, and each Member has one vote.
-The GA makes recommendations on international issues, oversees all other UN bodies which must report to the GA annually, approves the UN budget and apportions UN expenses.
+The General Assembly (GA): The GA is the central deliberative organ of the United Nations.
+The GA has been described as the nearest thing to a "parliament of mankind."
+All Member States are Members of the GA, and each Member has one vote.
+The GA makes recommendations on international issues, oversees all other United Nations bodies which must report to the GA annually, approves the United Nations budget and apportions United Nations expenses.
 On the recommendation of the Security Council, the GA elects the Secretary-General and holds the authority to admit and expel Member States.
 Voting in the GA is ordinarily by simple majority, but a majority of the body's work is adopted by consensus.

 The Security Council (SC): The Security Council is charged with the primary responsibility for maintaining international peace and security.
 It has the power to employ United Nations forces and direct action against threats to the peace.
 Fifteen Members sit on the Security Council, including five Permanent Members (China, France, the Russian Federation, the United Kingdom and the United States) and ten at-large Member States, which the General Assembly elects for two-year terms.
-A majority in the Security Council consists of nine Members voting "yes;" however, a "no" vote by any of the Permanent Members has the effect of vetoing or blocking motions.
+A majority in the Security Council consists of nine Members voting "yes"; however, a "no" vote by any of the Permanent Members has the effect of vetoing or blocking actions.

-The Economic and Social Council (ECOSOC): ECOSOC is the primary body dealing with economic, social, humanitarian and cultural work of the United Nations system.
-It also has a mandate to coordinate the activities of UN technical and specialized agencies and programs.
-ECOSOC oversees five regional economic commissions and nine functional, or "subject-matter," commissions.
-ECOSOC is composed of fifty-four Member States, elected by the GA for three-year, renewable terms.
+The Economic and Social Council (ECOSOC): ECOSOC is the primary body dealing with the economic, social, humanitarian and cultural work of the United Nations system.
+It also has a mandate to coordinate the activities of United Nations technical and specialized agencies and programs.
+ECOSOC oversees five regional economic Commissions and nine functional, or "subject-matter," Commissions.
+ECOSOC is composed of fifty-four Member States elected by the GA for three-year renewable terms.

 The Trusteeship Council (TC): In 1945 there were eleven Trust Territories, which were regions without their own governments.
 These eleven regions were placed under the TC, which helped them prepare for and achieve independence.
-With the admittance of Palau as a UN Member State in 1994, the TC has now completed its original mandate.
-Today, the TC is inactive, but is formally composed of the permanent Security Council Members.
+With the admission of Palau as a United Nations Member State in 1994, the TC has now completed its original mandate.
+Today, the TC is inactive but is formally composed of the permanent Security Council Members.

-The International Court of Justice (ICJ): The International Court of Justice, or World Court, is the primary judicial organ of the UN and decides international legal disputes.
-All UN Members are automatically able to bring matters before the ICJ; however, States must agree to accept the jurisdiction of the ICJ before it can decide a dispute involving that State.
+The International Court of Justice (ICJ): The International Court of Justice, or World Court, is the primary judicial organ of the United Nations and decides international legal disputes.
+All United Nations Member States are automatically able to bring matters before the ICJ; however, States must agree to accept the jurisdiction of the ICJ before it can decide a dispute involving that State.
 Fifteen judges serving nine-year terms sit on the Court.